Page configuration

 - Title: Appears in browser tabs and search results

-Head assets
+Head elements

 Sometimes you need to add external resources to your page, such as third-party scripts or custom fonts.